 Many people are struggling to make ends meet in today’s uncertain economy.
-People rely on payday and installment loans to cover their expenses, which quickly become overwhelming due to high-interest rates and fees.
+People rely on payday and installment loans to cover their expenses, which quickly become overwhelming due to high-interest loans and fees.
 Consolidating the loans helps manage debt more effectively by reducing interest rates and fees while simplifying repayment.

 Summary